Circus Left Town: Composition

 "Circus Left Town" is written in a pop and rock music vein.
 It features styles of adult contemporary, adult rock and contemporary pop rock music.
 Although the whole song is based around an A-major-7-harmony and chords structure, Clapton uses a lot of minor chords to give the song the sad atmosphere and emotion the British composer went through when hearing about his son's death.
 For the recording, Clapton used a nylon string acoustic guitar he played with the Clawhammer technique, which he prefers to play on acoustic guitar.
 The song's lyrics consist of three different parts.
 "Circus" starts out with a four-part verse, followed by the chorus.
 Afterwards, the second verse is sung by Clapton, leading with a double time repeat of the chorus to the end of the song.
-In the title, Clapton sings about his son's happy character and the fact, that this evening at the circus, will be his son's last.
+In the title, Clapton sings about his son's joyous personality and the fact, that this evening at the circus, will be his son's last.
 In the second verse, Clapton describes the happy and joyful heart his son has been given and tells his son Conor, what he would do with him, if he would be still alive.
 The chorus features the pain Clapton felt and Conor's friends, who would all gather one last time, since the circus left the town, New York City.
 In the song, Clapton expresses what a deep and personal connection the songwriter felt with his son as he uses declamatory descriptions like "eyes on fire".